Why won't the app play or record sound?

 If that's not the solution, check the device's volume control and mute button.
 When the device is muted, some apps will still produce sound, while others won't.
 On older iPads, if you use the switch on the side of the device above the volume control as a Lock Rotation button, it may not be obvious if the device is muted or how to unmute it: the answer is to tap the bell button in the Control Centre (swipe up from the bottom of the home screen to reveal this).

-Also check the settings for the individual app: Special Words, Special Stories, Match & Find and My 1st Signs have Using Sound or Playing Sound settings and Special Numbers has Playing Sound settings for each individual activity.
+Also check the settings for the individual app: Special Words, Special Stories and Match & Find have Using Sound or Playing Sound settings and Special Numbers has Playing Sound settings for each individual activity.

 If one of our apps displays an error message Audio Error: Cannot record sound on iOS, this can be because the device needs restarting.
 In this case, press and hold the sleep button on the top of the device until the message slide to power off appears, power it off and press and hold the sleep button again to restart it.